adrianN/adrianN.github.io/markdown/programming_problems.markdown

 ---------

 1. Given two strings, write a program that efficiently finds the longest common subsequence.
 1. Given an array with numbers, write a program that efficiently answers queries of the form: "Which is the nearest larger value for the number at position `i`?", where distance is the difference in array indices.
+For example in the array `[1,4,3,2,5,7]`, the nearest larger value for 4 is 5.
+After linear time preprocessing you should be able to answer queries in constant time.
 1. Given two strings, write a program that outputs the shortest sequence of character insertions and deletions that turn one string into the other.
 1. Write a function that multiplies two matrices together.
 Make it as efficient as you can and compare the performance to a polished linear algebra library for your language.
 You might want to read about [Strassen's algorithm](https://en.wikipedia.org/wiki/Strassen_algorithm) and the effects CPU caches have.
 Try out different matrix layouts and see what happens.
 1. Given a set of d-dimensional rectangular boxes, write a program that computes the volume of their union.
 Start with 2D and work your way up.